ethereum-optimism/superchain-registry/docs/hardfork-activation-inheritance.md

 # Hardfork activation inheritance behavior

-This documents specifies how hardfork activations are coordinated between _standard_ chains via the superchain-registry.
+This document specifies how hardfork activations are coordinated between _standard_ chains via the superchain-registry.

 Frontier chains can freely choose when to activate hardforks.